ajakaja/ajakaja.github.io/_posts/2025-05-02-factorials.md

 Varying the endpoints will allow us to account for the discrepancies in the definitions.
 Throughout this discussion we'll use the factorial symbol to refer to product integrals of $$d^{\times}(x!)$$ which have their basepoint at $$0$$, but as we will see, plenty of factorials are better thought of as having different base-cases than that.

 Here is some exposition on the multiplicative calculus.
-In fact it is completely isomorphic the same thing as the familiar additive calculus, under the substitution

-$$\ln \prod_a^b d^{\times} f = \int_a^b d(\ln f)$$
+In fact it is completely isomorphic to the familiar additive calculus, under the substitution $$\ln \prod_a^b d^{\times} f = \int_a^b d(\ln f)$$.
 But since everything looks weirder in the multiplicative notation, I will go over a few things.

-First, note that there are several possible alternative calculi.
+First, note that there are several possible multiplicative calculi (calcula? calculuses?).
 The one we're talking about here uses

 $$d^{\times} f \equiv \frac{f(x+dx)}{f(x)}$$